MoCo-GHE-Admin/github-scripts/README.md

 Python 3.13 is recommended.
 You can install this with [Homebrew](https://brew.sh/) or [pyenv](https://github.com/pyenv/pyenv).

 Requirements are managed with Poetry (https://python-poetry.org/).
+If you installed Python with homebrew, install poetry with it as well.
+If you installed Python via pyenv, make sure your [shell environment is setup](https://github.com/pyenv/pyenv?tab=readme-ov-file#b-set-up-your-shell-environment-for-pyenv) and install poetry using pip (or similar).

 Once poetry is installed, install the [Shell plugin](https://github.com/python-poetry/poetry-plugin-shell):
 ```